cgpan/cgpan.github.io/_pages/about.md

 # 🔥 News
+- *2025.11*: &nbsp;🎉🎉 Chenguang will give oral presentations in both AERA 2026 and NCME 2026.
-- *2025.06*: &nbsp;🎉🎉 Three works that Chenguang involved were accepted by SREE 2025 and Chenguang will give an oral and an poster presentation.
+- *2025.06*: &nbsp;🎉🎉 Three works that Chenguang involved were accepted by SREE 2025 and Chenguang will give an oral and a poster presentation.
 - *2025.06*: &nbsp;🎉🎉 Chenguang was invited to be a reviewer for 2026 AERA Annual Meeting.
 - *2025.05*: &nbsp;🎉🎉 Chenguang gave an oral and a poster presentation about his in-progress work *Designing Realistic and Interpretable Optimal Treatment Regimes for Personalized Education* in ACIC 2025, and [Foundations of Data Science Workshop organized by Columbia Data Science Institute](https://datascience.columbia.edu/event/foundations-of-data-science-workshop-spring-2025/)
 - *2025.05*: &nbsp;🎉🎉 Chenguang served as poster reviewer for American Causal Inference Conference (ACIC) at Detroit.